-SENDIASS Special Educational Needs and Disabilities Information Advice and Support Service or SENDIASS provides free impartial, confidential and accurate information, advice and support about education, health and social care for children, young people and their parents on matters relating to special educational needs and disability.
-We work to the Minimum Standards for SENDIASS and our team of senior practitioners are able to support, inform and advise on the basis of legal training and a detailed knowledge of education.
-Find out more about our policies We are part of the London Stockport Yorkshire & Humber Warwickshire Wiltshire Case Studies & News About us Andrew's story Andrew, 15, was living at home with his Mum and Dad.
+SENDIASSThe Special Educational Needs and Disabilities Information Advice and Support Services offer information, advice and support for parents and carers of children and young people with special educational needs and disabilities (SEND).
+This service is also offered directly to young people.
+The service is free, impartial and confidential.
+KIDS SENDIASS have developed resources providing information and advice for parents, carers, professionals and young people.
+It is a legal requirement that all local authorities have a SENDIAS service and KIDS provide a number of these services across the country.
+Each KIDS SENDIAS service has a local page with their contact details, local information and local resources.
+Find your local SENDIASS service here .
+We are part of the . .
+My SENDIASS for young people aged 16 - 25 with Special Educational Needs or Disabilities.
+Find out more about the SENDIAS minimum standards and our policies Visit the links here for latest COVID-19 updates and resources.
+London Stockport Yorkshire & Humber Warwickshire Wiltshire My SENDIASS Case Studies & News About us Andrew's story Andrew, 15, was living at home with his Mum and Dad.
 Andrew had been Electively Home Educated since half way through year 7 when his parents had removed him from his secondary school as they felt that the school was unable to meet his needs and he had a serious incident of bullying.
 Andrew had a diagnosis of Autism, Dyslexia and high anxiety.
 Feeling unsupported Andrew’s Mum, Stella, had contacted SENDIASS as Andrew wanted to start a woodworking course at his local college however neither Andrew nor Stella felt that he would be able to access or be successful on this course without additional support.
 Andrew is not comfortable with social interaction but adores woodwork.
 This has led to Alfie identifying the woodworking course which he wanted to complete.
 Stella had applied for an EHC Needs Assessment but the application was turned down for assessment.
 She wanted to appeal the decision not to assess as she felt having an EHC plan was the only way that Andrew would be able to access college.
 Beyond identifying the course, Sarah had not had any contact with the college to discuss the support they could offer.
 A general discussion around support that can be offered in college, EHC plans and appealing decisions was discussed by phone.
 Stella decided after this discussion that she would arrange a meeting with the college to discuss the support they could offer.
 Stella asked if it was possible to have support at this meeting from the SENDIASS service.
 Recieving the right support without an EHC plan The meeting was booked with the inclusion team from the college, however as Andrew was only interested in Woodwork, rather than attending college in general, it was decided that the Head of Technology would also attend.
 In the meeting the support that the college could offer was discussed and what support Andrew would require.
 A clear action plan was drawn up.
 The Inclusion Worker agreed and this was put together.
 It was suggested that at the end of the meeting Andrew and Stella would be taken to see the workshop.
 Stella had decided that she did not want to pursue the mediation or appeal the decision not to assess as she was happy with the planned support that college were putting in place.
 Stella kept in touch with the service over the next two years as Andrew completed his woodworking course, usually to ask questions about support or clarify things that were happening.
 Stella reported that Andrew had gone from strength to strength having passed his functional skills in the first year and creating beautiful pieces of work.
 He was talking about starting up a website to sell his work.